 Kamala Ishaq, now in her energetic eighties, remains one of the most original and groundbreaking of Sudanese artists.
 While she insists modestly that she was not the first woman admitted to the Khartoum’s College of Fine and Applied Art in the early 60’s – a handful of primary and intermediate teachers from the Ministry of Education, she is quick to remind us, were also admitted at the time – she was the first female student to attend in her own right.

 She forged and continues to forge pioneering roles as researcher, educator, faculty head, mentor and artist.
 Her Crystalist movement enriched, challenged and reworked The Khartoum School’s understanding of Sudanese cultural and Sufi artistic heritage, adding an internationalist and conceptual perspective to the mix.
-Her fascination and talent for large scale work – she gestures with quiet pride to the vast canvasses that line her studio walls – led to her central role in creating the mural in The National Museum entrance hall in Khartoum, where she depicts the cultural heritage of Sudan’s Christian and Meroitic periods.
+Her fascination and talent for large scale work – she gestures with quiet pride to the vast canvasses that line her studio walls – led to her central role in creating the mural in The National Museum entrance hall in Khartoum, where she depicts the cultural heritage of Sudan’s prehistoric and Christian periods.

 The fascinating interview in Arabic above,”Exposition Kamala 2017/11″, was given by Kamala Ishaq to The Institut Français Soudan in 2017.

 Below I try to capture the essence of the interview.
 My formal translation of the interview in English is available on request.
-I am indebted to Muna Zaki for her indispensible help in advising on the accuracy of the translation.
+I am indebted to Muna Zaki for her indispensable help in advising on the accuracy of the translation.

 The Painter at Work – Screenshot from Institut Français video, Exposition Kamala